 On the return, float through the final canyon narrows near the river.

-After Havasu, a different climactic zone, the Mojave Desert, is entered and continues all the way to Lake Mead.
+After Havasu, a different climactic zone, the Mojave Desert, is entered and continues to Lake Mead.
 Barrel cactus, ocotillo, and creosote bush are the predominant plant species.
 Tamarisk still lines the river banks.

 Shaman Pictograph Panel.
 This is an arduous hike 6 miles up Tuckup Canyon.

 Camp: Fern Glen Canyon – mile 168.7, river right.
-A large beach just below the rapid downstream form the canyon.
+A large beach just below the rapid downstream from the canyon.

 A large desert bighorn ram walked through the middle of camp just as we were loading the rafts.
 He paid little attention to us.
 I think he has done this before.

 Hike: Fern Glen Canyon – Mile 168, river right.
-The GC is spectacular here with gigantic cliffs of Muav and Redwall Limestone that are present from Havasu to Fern Glen.
+The GC is spectacular here with gigantic cliffs of Muav and Redwall Limestone from Havasu to Fern Glen.

-From the river, it is 5 minutes to converging limestone walls.
-At head of narrows is emerald pool and boulder and a 4th class scramble up the water slide.
+From the river, it takes 5 minutes to converge limestone walls.
+At the head of narrows are an emerald pool and boulder and a 4th class scramble up the water slide.
 The right wall is draped in maidenhair ferns and travertine.
 Scramble around a second fall up ledges and a good trail that bypasses on the left.
 Scramble around a pool with luxuriant growth.
 A travertine fall at .5 mile prevents further progress.

 Geology: At mile 171.7, the Mohawk Fault perfectly lines up Stairway Canyon on the north and Mohawk Canyon on the south side of the river.
 They are both wide canyons.
 The river cuts through the fault at right angles.